franciscovillaescusa/CAMELS/docs/source/organization.rst

 Suite folders
 ~~~~~~~~~~~~~

-Inside the considered `type folder`, there are typically four different `suite folders`:
+Inside the considered `type folder`, there are different `suite folders`:

 - **IllustrisTNG**.
 This folder contains the data generated from the simulations of the IllustrisTNG suite
 - **IllustrisTNG_DM**.
 This folder contains the data generated from the N-body counterparts of the simulations in the IllustrisTNG suite.